-Audio Visual collections
+Audio Visual Collections

 In addition to digitising still image archives, we also offer an expert digitisation service for scanning audio visual material; including cine film and other legacy video formats.
 Digitising audio visual material is not easy and requires specialist equipment, which is why few archives undertake AV digitisation in-house.

 Problems with degradation of many analogue AV archives (as a result of conditions such as vinegar syndrome, mould and sticky shed syndrome) and technical obsolescence of formats are two key threats to audio visual cultural heritage material.